hugerte/hugerte/modules/mcagar/docs/bdd.md

 # BDD testing

-The following are the primary modules used when testing TinyMCE using the behavior-driven development tests.
+The following are the primary modules used when testing HugeRTE using the behavior-driven development tests.

 ## TinyHooks

-The `TinyHooks` module registers `before` and `after` hooks to set up TinyMCE in a test.
-It takes the TinyMCE settings and will then initialize the editor during the test suite setup phase.
+The `TinyHooks` module registers `before` and `after` hooks to set up HugeRTE in a test.
+It takes the HugeRTE settings and will then initialize the editor during the test suite setup phase.
 Additional module setup functions (such as a plugin constructor) can also be provided and will be called before the editor is initialized.
 The editor instance can be accessed inside a test by calling the `editor()` function on the object returned by the hook function.

 > 💡 **Note:** The editor is only initialized once per suite instead of per test, so be sure to close open dialogs, or reset any state after each test.

 Available functions:
 - `bddSetup(settings: RawEditorSettings, setupModules?: Array<() => void>, focusOnInit?: boolean)`
   - Sets up the editor using the settings provided.
-This is the most common way to setup and test TinyMCE.
+This is the most common way to setup and test HugeRTE.
 - `bddSetupLight(settings: RawEditorSettings, setupModules?: Array<() => void>, focusOnInit?: boolean)`
   - Similar to `bddSetup`, except that by default the editor `menubar`, `toolbar` and `statusbar` will not be rendered.
 This helps to speed up tests where the UI isn't required.
 - `bddSetupFromElement(settings: RawEditorSettings, setupElement: () => SetupElement, setupModules?: Array<() => void>, focusOnInit?: boolean)`